 Once you’ve defined your sales process, document it, share it, and practice it with your team.

 Train your sales team to be at ease with those steps.
-Role-play exercises are extremely useful to improve their handling of leads at each step.
+Role-play exercises are extremely useful to improve their lead handling skills.

 Your sales workflow is an iteration process.
 Once you’ve been rolling the ball forward a few months, it’s time to go back to the drawing board to see what works and what doesn’t.

 noCRM and Aircall provide an integrated solution for companies to implement customizable workflows, enable sales reps to keep track of their sales pipeline as well as stay on top of their leads with recorded conversations and centralized information.